 1. ROYAL ALBERT HALL, LONDON

 Let’s begin with the super obvious.
-Synonymous with classical music, the Royal Albert hall also hosts more contemporary music (I had had tickets to Incubus for this past June, unfortunately the show was cancelled).
+Synonymous with classical music, the Royal Albert hall also hosts more contemporary music.
 This is one of the most beautiful venues in the United Kingdom and certainly the most epic in London.
-If you can try to catch the last night of the Proms, or any other show that you fancy.
+If you can try to catch a show when the massive pipe organ is in use, it’s simply magical!

 Where to find Royal Albert Hall: Kensington Gore, London SW7 2AP